esuldin/pyitt/README.md

 the name to the task.
 A custom name for the task and other task parameters can be specified via arguments for `pyitt.task` in the same way as for the decorator form.

+## Installation

+pyitt package is available on PyPi and can be installed in the usual way for the supported configurations:

+    pip install pyitt

 ## Build

-The native part of pyitt module is written using C++20 standard, therefore you need a compiler that supports this standard, for example GCC-13 for Linux and Visual Studio 2022 for Windows.
+The native part of pyitt module is written using C++20 standard, therefore you need a compiler that supports this standard, for example GCC-10 for Linux and Visual Studio 2022 for Windows.

 ### Ubuntu 22.04

 1. Install the compiler and Python utilities to build module:

-       sudo add-apt-repository ppa:ubuntu-toolchain-r/test
-       sudo apt update
-       sudo apt install gcc-13 g++-13 python3-pip
+       sudo apt install gcc g++ python3-pip

 2. Clone the repository:

        git clone --recurse-submodules https://github.com/esuldin/pyitt.git

-3. Prepare the build environment: specify the compiler and the path to ITT header and static library.

-       export CC=`which gcc-13`
-       export CXX=`which g++-13`
-       export VTUNE_PROFILER_DIR=/opt/intel/oneapi/vtune/latest

-4. Build and install pyitt:
+3. Build and install pyitt:

        cd pyitt
        pip install .